Biden directs states to make all adults eligible for vaccine by May 1

 On Thursday, GOP leaders sought to play down Biden’s role in the strides the country has made in fighting the virus, taking him to task for passing the relief bill without a single Republican vote.

-“President Biden and this Democratic government inherited a tide that had already begun to turn toward decisive victory,” said Senate Minority Leader Mitch McConnell (R-Ky.) in a Senate floor speech on the Senate floor, sidestepping the widespread dysfunction and disinformation that characterized Trump’s handling of the virus.
+“President Biden and this Democratic government inherited a tide that had already begun to turn toward decisive victory,” said Senate Minority Leader Mitch McConnell (R-Ky.) in a Senate floor speech, sidestepping the widespread dysfunction and disinformation that characterized Trump’s handling of the virus.

 McConnell add that “2021 is set to be an historic comeback year.
 Not because of far-left legislation that was passed after the tide had already turned, but because of the resilience of the American people.”